Early Years Foundation Stage

 Please see link below for the correct pronunciation of phonemes:

 There are two Early Learning Goals within this area:

-Numbers: Children count reliably with numbers from one to 20, place them in order and say which number is one more or one less than a given number.
+Number and Numerical Pattern: Children count reliably with numbers from one to 20, place them in order and say which number is one more or one less than a given number.
 Using quantities and objects, they add and subtract two single-digit numbers and count on or back to find the answer.
 They solve problems, including doubling, halving and sharing.

 In Mathematics, children learn to count, order, record and recognise numbers.
 Much Mathematics is embedded through work and play in other areas, when making and building things or through role play, for example.
-They develop skills in adding and subtracting, and using numbers in problem solving situations in and around the classroom.
+They develop skills in adding and subtracting, and using numbers in problem-solving situations in and around the classroom.
 Children explore shapes, and learn the vocabulary of Mathematics.
 They have further opportunities to compare measurements and to use non-standard measurements in their play.

 Understanding the World

 There are three Early Learning Goals in this area: